tandasat/DdiMon/README.md

 Installation and Uninstallation
 --------------------------------
+Clone full source code from Github with below command and compile it with Visual Studio 2015.

+    $ git clone --recursive git@github.com:tandasat/DdiMon.git

 On the x64 platform, you have to enable test signing to install the driver.
 To do that, open the command prompt with the administrator privilege and type the following command, and then restart the system to activate the change: